Myofascial Release Wiki

 Stretching & Flexibility will change your way of thinking about flexibility and will certainly improve the way you go about achieving it.
 Everyone will find exercises to suit his or her body type and level of flexibility.
 The revised 2nd edition has new hamstring and hip flexor exercises.

-For over 35 years Kit Laughlin and Olivia Allnutt have been researching, investigating, teaching and perfecting the world's most complete stretching methodology.
+For over 35 years Kit Laughlin and Olivia Allnutt have been researching, investigating, teaching and perfecting the world's most complete stretching method.